pypa/pip/docs/configuration.rst

 directory of the virtualenv (``sys.prefix`` as reported by Python).
 The base name of the file is the same as the user configuration file (:file:`pip.conf` on Unix and OSX, :file:`pip.ini` on Windows).
-Values in the virtualenv-specific configuration file take precedence over those in the user configuration file.
+Values in the virtualenv-specific configuration file take precedence over those in the user's configuration file (whether from the user home or specified via ``PIP_CONFIG_FILE``).

 The names of the settings are derived from the long command line option, e.g. if you want to use a different package index (``--index-url``) and set the